 This field system is located in Ballymartin townland, Co.
 Kilkenny.
 The site was visited as part of the archaeological survey associated with the assessment process and no visible surface trace of the monument survives.
 The proposed angle mast BC18 was designed to be positioned on the north-western boundary of the field.
 This was then moved further to the north to avoid impacting on the boundary of the field (which may be part of the actual monument).
 The NMS files consulted in 2010 describe the monument as follows: 'Field System (site), only visible on aerial photograph'.
-When consulted in 2011 it was described as follows: 'Field system.
-Aerial photo GSAP 43:10 shows cropmarks forming field system running north south.
+When consulted in 2011 it was described as follows: 'Field System Aerial photo GSAP 43:10 shows cropmarks forming field system running north south.
 Does not appear to extend to north-west corner'.
-Potential direct physical impacts on the monument have been avoided through the re-positioning of angle mast BC18 further to the north (Figure 7.15).
-Given the presence of the adjacent field system an archaeologist should monitor construction works associated with the angle mast in this location.
+Potential direct physical impacts on the monument have been avoided through the re-positioning of angle mast BC18 further to the north (Figure 5.12).
+An archaeological assessment of the proposed construction access should be undertaken however for the sake of completeness, an archaeologist should monitor construction works associated with the angle mast in this location.

-Figure 7.15 Field system KK005-016 in relation to structure BC18 Unit 5
+Figure 5.12 Field system KK005-016 in relation to structure BC18 Unit 5